open-meteo/python-requests/README.md

 # Open-Meteo API Python Client

-This ia an API client to get weather data from the [Open-Meteo Weather API](https://open-meteo.com) based on the Python library `requests`.
+This API client provides access to weather data from [Open-Meteo Weather API](https://open-meteo.com) based on the Python library `requests`.

-Instead of using JSON, the API client uses FlatBuffers to transfer data.
-Encoding data in FlatBuffers is more efficient for long time-series data.
-Data can be transferred to `numpy`, `pandas`, or `polars` using [Zero-Copy](https://en.wikipedia.org/wiki/Zero-copy) to analyze large amount of data quickly.
-The schema definition files can be found on [GitHub open-meteo/sdk](https://github.com/open-meteo/sdk).
+A key feature is its use of FlatBuffers instead of JSON for data transfer.
+FlatBuffers are particularly efficient when dealing with large volumes of time-series data.
+The library supports [Zero-Copy](https://en.wikipedia.org/wiki/Zero-copy) data transfer, allowing you to seamlessly analyze data directly within `numpy`, `pandas`, or `polars` without performance overhead.
+Schema definitions are available on [GitHub open-meteo/sdk](https://github.com/open-meteo/sdk).

-This library is primarily designed for data-scientists to process weather data.
-In combination with the [Open-Meteo Historical Weather API](https://open-meteo.com/en/docs/historical-weather-api) data from 1940 onwards can be analyzed quickly.
+This library is aimed at data scientists who need to quickly process and analyze weather data, including historical data from 1940 onward through the [Open-Meteo Historical Weather API](https://open-meteo.com/en/docs/historical-weather-api).

 ## Basic Usage